ericso/sf_movies/README.md

 in California and there are a lot of "No Results".
 Currently, the "No Results" locations are still being returned by the API.
 This would not be a problem if it weren't that they also show up in the autocomplete search.

+The app takes a little bit of time, on the order of seconds for the javascript to load and the server to return data.
+Optimization of this would be desirable.
+A possibility could be to not query until a search is performed.
+Adding the coordinates of the map bounding viewport to filter results would increase speed as well.
+Also, a loading indicator would give the user feedback and prevent them from wondering if the app crashed or something.

 Please visit the deployed site at [SF Films](http://sffilms.heroku.com)